ktaylor63/southeast/site/content/work-with-us/business-opportunities.md

 ## Types of Opportunities

 ### Construction
-- Maintenance and renovation of buildings, roads, water supply systems, electrical systems, etc.
+- Maintenance and renovation of buildings, roads, water-supply systems, electrical systems, etc.
 - Construction of major fish hatchery facilities
 - Construction of major wildlife refuge facilities
 - Construction of bridges